bozdaglab/TA-RNN/README.md

-# TA-RNN: an Attention-based Time-aware Recurrent Neural Network Architecture for Electronic Health Record
+# TA-RNN & TA-RNN-AE: an Attention-based Time-aware Recurrent Neural Network Architecture for Electronic Health Record
-In this study, we propose two deep learning architectures based on Recurrent Neural Networks (RNN), namely Time-Aware RNN (TA-RNN) and TA-RNN-Autoencoder (TA-RNN-AE) for early predicting of clinical outcomes in Electronic Health Record (EHR) at the next visit and multiple visits ahead for patients, respectively.
-To mitigate the impact of the irregular time intervals between visits, we propose incorporating time embedding of the elapsed times between consecutive visits.
-For results interpretability, we propose employing a dual-level attention mechanism that operates between visits and features within each visit.
+Time-Aware RNN (TA-RNN) and TA-RNN-Autoencoder (TA-RNN-AE) are two deep learning architectures for early predicting of clinical outcomes in Electronic Health Record (EHR) at the next visit and multiple visits ahead for patients, respectively.

+To mitigate the impact of the irregular time intervals between visits, we incorporate time embedding of the elapsed times between consecutive visits.
+For results interpretability, a dual-level attention mechanism that operates between visits and features within each visit is introduced.

 ## Time-Aware RNN (TA-RNN)

 ![TA-RNN](https://github.com/bozdaglab/TA-RNN/blob/main/Figure1.png?raw=true)

-TA-RNN is a deep learning architecture that comprises of three fundamental parts, namely, time embedding, attention-based RNN, and multi-layer perceptron (MLP).
+TA-RNN is a deep learning architecture that comprises three fundamental parts, namely, time embedding, attention-based RNN, and multi-layer perceptron (MLP).
 TA-RNN is designed for early predicting of clinical outcome in the EHR at the next visit for patients.

 ## Time-Aware RNN AutoEncoder (TA-RNN-AE)

 ![TA-RNN-AE](https://github.com/bozdaglab/TA-RNN/blob/main/Figure2.png?raw=true)

-TA-RNN-AE is a deep learning architecture that comprises of three fundamental parts, namely, time embedding, attention-based RNN autoencoder, and MLP.
+TA-RNN-AE is a deep learning architecture that comprises three fundamental parts, namely, time embedding, attention-based RNN autoencoder, and MLP.
 TA-RNN-AE is designed for early predicting of clinical outcome in the EHR at multiple visits ahead for patients.

 ## Parameter learning and evaluation metrics